gypsydave5/gypsydave5.github.io/posts/go-design-patterns.md

 func (b *Reader) Read(p []byte) (n int, err error)
 ```

-Which means that, in terms of the interfaces,  `bufio.Reader` is a Decorator of the `io.Reader` interface, that adds buffering to the interface's behaviour.
+Which means that, in terms of the interfaces,  `bufio.Reader` is a Decorator of the `io.Reader` interface, that adds buffering to its behaviour.

 ## Adapter and Decorator: Two Sides of the Same Coin